 FOR IMMEDIATE RELEASE

-The Daytona 500 is on Sunday, February 23rd, and it will be televised live on FOX beginning at 1:00 PM (ET).
-The Motor Racing Network (MRN) will carry the live radio broadcast.
+The Toyota Owners 400 NASCAR Sprint Cup Series race is on Saturday, April 26th, and it will be televised live on FOX beginning at 7:00 PM (EDT).
+The Motor Racing Network (MRN) and SiriusXM NASCAR channel 90 will carry the live radio broadcast.

 To learn more about the GEICO Racing program, please visit: www.caseymearsracing.com

 You can also follow GEICO Racing on Twitter: www.twitter.com/geicoracing

 To learn more about KMC Wheels, please visit: www.KMCwheels.com

 - PMI -